 - Edit the elements on the page.
 Click on any element on the page to customize it.
 You’ll see the element’s settings in the sidebar on the left.
 The options allow you to change the texts, images, colors, and other details about the element.

 - Click on the arrows in the upper-right corners to realign the elements.

 - Click on the buttons labeled Design in the upper-left corners to change the element’s design style.

 - Add new elements and sections to the page by clicking on the Add link in the top bar.

 - Add new pages by clicking on the Page → + Add Page button in the top bar.

 Let’s talk about adding new pages for a second.
 Ultimately, when you want to add a new page, you’ll see the exact design interface as when customizing the homepage.
 The usage is the same, and the range of available content elements is the same as well.

-Wix also offers you a set of pre-made page templates for things like about pages, contact pages, sales pages, and more.
+Wix also offers you a set of pre-made templates for basic types of web pages, like about pages, contact pages, sales pages, and more.